top of page

 • 1 min read

 Rosie Lee Tompkins was born in Arkansas as Effie Mae Martin Howard (1936–2006) and learned quilt-making from her mother.
 She was a very religious woman.
 I totally admire the way she works with fabrics.
 Every aspect of her work is self-explanatory, free and effortless.
-She was born Effie Mae Martin Howard (1936-2006) in Arkansas and learned quiltmaking from her mother.
-She was a very religious woman.
-I admire the way she created with fabric.
-Every aspect of her patchwork is self-explanatory, free and easy.

 Much has been written about the Gee's Bend quilts and their authors, and rightly so of course.
 Here are a few links that I particularly like to look at: